tsamba120/Spotify-ETL-Job-with-Airflow/README.md

 Python (Pandas, psycopg2, SQLAlchemy, stmp, Spotipy), SQL (Postgres), Airflow

 ## III.
 Extraction
 For the data extraction process, I used the [Spotipy](https://spotipy.readthedocs.io/en/2.18.0/) Python library which allows for a smooth interaction with the Spotify Web API.
-Spotipy allows for an easy connection to the [Recently Played Tracks endpoint](https://developer.spotify.com/console/get-recently-played/) and bypasses any need for token refreshes (once a Spotify Developer App is configured).
+Spotipy allows for an easy connection to the [Recently Played Tracks endpoint](https://developer.spotify.com/console/get-recently-played/) and bypasses any need for token refreshing (once a Spotify Developer App is configured).

+Running the requests returns up to 50 songs (per daily request) in a nested dictionary structure.
+Following the API call, I parsed the raw data for the appropriate features and assembled them into four temporary dictionary (nested list) structures in accordance with the tables in the Postgres database schema I modeled.